Denver laser spine surgery.

 A laser is a focused light beam that is powerful enough to be used for cutting tissues.
 Laser technology is used in many types of medical procedures, including eye surgery, tumor removal, and cosmetic procedures.

 But often, the term “laser surgery” is used to describe what may, in fact, be minimally invasive spinal surgery, McGowan says.

-True lasers aren’t used in most surgical procedures, a fact that even centers that market their laser surgery approach acknowledge.
-“Lasers are not used to cut through bone or to make incisions,” Souslian says.
+True lasers aren’t used in most spine surgery procedures.
+In fact, even spine centers that have “laser” in their names or market laser surgery don’t actually use that term but instead link to information on minimally invasive spine surgery.
+“Lasers are not used to cut through bone or to make incisions,” McGowan says.
 “In the majority of procedures, it’s a thermal device.”